JulioLoayzaM/CroissantBot/docs/youtube.md

   Fill it with the corresponding information and set `YT_FILE` in `.env`.
 The Discord user's ID can be found by right-clicking the user's name.

 - Finally, the Cog implicitly uses `TW_FREQUENCY`, which indicates how often the bot checks the streams, in minutes.
-This is used in `bot.py`, and thus shared with `twitch.py`.
+This is used in `bot.py` and is shared with `twitch.py`.
 If need be, just create `YT_FREQUENCY` in `.env` and make the appropriate changes in `bot.py`.